pypa/packaging.python.org/source/additional.rst

-This section covers a variety of packaging concepts and topics that don't fit neatly into the documentation of any particular tool, and don't really belong in the :doc:`Quickstart <quickstart>` either.
+This section covers a variety of packaging concepts and topics that don't fit neatly into the documentation of any particular tool, and don't really belong in the :doc:`Tutorial <tutorial>` either.
 While the entries are organised into different categories, those categorisations are quite broad and flexible.

 .. toctree::